-This article is the first in a series on the emerging world of digital assets.
-Additional articles explore Initial Coin Offerings, digital tokens, the virtual currency regulatory landscape, and tips to avoid fraud and scams in this area.
+This article is part of a series on the emerging world of digital assets.
+Additional articles explore Initial Coin Offerings, digital tokens, the virtual currency regulatory landscape and tips to avoid fraud and scams in this area.

 Social and traditional media have been abuzz with articles and information about the rising phenomenon of virtual currencies.
 Words and phrases like blockchain, cryptocurrency, distributed ledger, initial coin offering, and digital tokens populate our newsfeeds.